lordgugu/ShadowsOfValentiaBlitzkrieg/quests/README.md

 ### Novis Greatport

-- Secret Menu
+- Secret Menu - COMPLETED
   - Gotten from the Tavernkeep at the Tavern
   - Requires 3 Mana Herbs
-  - I plan on collecting them during Act 2:
-    - Thieves' Shrine
-    - Deliverance Hideout
-    - Seabound Shrine
+  - Completed with Celica after the Beast Hunt

 ### Zofia Harbor

-- Corraling Coral
+- Corraling Coral - COMPLETED
   - Gotten from Alessio at the Wharf
   - Requires 5 Coral Fragments
   - Sold him 1 found at the Entrance of Zofia Harbor
+  - Collected 4 randomly from Seabound Shrine and completed with Celica after the Beast Hunt

 - Sweet Treats - COMPLETED
   - Gotten from the Tavernkeep's Wife at the Tavern